MuckRock/documentcloud/README.md

    This will create files with the environment variables needed to run the development environment.
 5. You do not need to immediately start the docker-compose session for DocumentCloud until the Squarelet authentication service integration below is complete.
 6. Set `api.dev.documentcloud.org` and `minio.documentcloud.org` to point to localhost - `sudo echo "127.0.0.1 api.dev.documentcloud.org minio.documentcloud.org" >> /etc/hosts`
-7. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page. **Note that `api` is before `dev` in this service URL.**
-8. Install and run [Squarelet](https://github.com/muckrock/squarelet) and the [DocumentCloud frontend](https://github.com/muckrock/documentcloud-frontend) following the instructions in their 2 repos as part of the full-stack application.
+7. Install and run [Squarelet](https://github.com/muckrock/squarelet) and the [DocumentCloud frontend](https://github.com/muckrock/documentcloud-frontend) following the instructions in their 2 repos as part of the full-stack application.
     - **Create Squarelet user:**
-      - `inv sh` (not shell) then `./manage.py createsuperuser` in Squarelet (not DocumentCloud).
+      - `inv manage createsuperuser` in Squarelet (not DocumentCloud).
-      - Login using `inv shell` (not sh) in Squarelet
+      - Use `inv shell` (not sh) in Squarelet
       - Set your user as `is_staff`: (remove indentation after copying, if needed)
       ```
       tempUser = User.objects.all()[0]